jeremytammik/tbc/a/1913_au_fuzz.md

 ####<a name="5"></a> Vacation Time

-I'll be offline quite a lot in the coming three weeks, from July 26 until August 13, with various activities planned in nature in different parts of Switzerland.
+I'll be mostly offline for the coming three weeks, from July 26 until August 13, spending time in nature in different parts of Switzerland.

-I wish you a happy and fruitful time until then.
+I wish you a happy and fruitful time until I return.